CammiePone/Planning-Docs/CultistMod.md

 * These Cults guard [Gemstone Slates](#gemstone-slates).
 These slates are of ancient origin, and no one knows what will happen if all four slates are brought together.
   * **Cult of Time**
     * Wears Horse skulls
-    * Guards the Emerald Slate
+    * Guards the Diamond Slate
     * Found in the North
   * **Cult of Space**
     * Wears Hoglin skulls